What Does Consider Mean on a Background Check: Good & Bad News

 What Does Consider Mean on a Background Check DoorDashThe background check agency has processed the applicant’s background check, but the results need an additional internal review from DoorDash.

-What Does Consider Mean on a Background Check for UberUber is looking into the applicant’s application and background check.
+What Does Consider Mean on a Background Check UberUber is looking into the applicant’s application and background check.

 What Does Consider Mean on a Background Check PostmatesPostmates uses Chekr for background checks.
 A consider status means that there is some information that the company (Postmates) needs to review before hiring.